ABOUT "COACH LEAH"

 LEAHJEAN M. DENLEY, MBA

-Institute for Arts & Academic Leadership & Athletic eXcellence -
+Institute for Arts & Academic Leadership and Athletic eXcellence

 Coach Leah's entrepreneurial drive is fueled by both her experiences as an elite level scholar athlete and her enjoyment of sports, entertaining, motivational speaking, creative writing, traveling, as well as spending quality time with family as the proud and humbled wife to US Army veteran and entrepreneur, Robert Charles Denley,